W3rni0/HacktivityCon_CTF_2020/readme.md

 The common methods for breaking RSA is using a factor database that stores factors or using somewhat efficient algorithms and heuristics in order to factor the modulus n, both won't work with an n as big as that, so we need to use less common attack, notice the public exponent e, it's very big, almost as big as the modulus itself, we often use very small exponent such as 3 and 65537 (there's even a variant of RSA which uses 2 as the public exponent) so a usage of large public exponent is most likely an indication that the private exponent d is small.

-For small private exponents there are 2 main attacks - Weiner's Attack and Boneh & Durfee's attack, the first attack is simpler and uses continued fraction to efficiently find d if d is smaller then modulus n to the power of 0.25, the later attack is much more complex relying on solving the small inverse problem efficiently to find d if d is smaller the modulus n to the power of 0.285 (or 0.292...the conclusions are inconclusive), after trying to use Weiner's attack and failing I succeeded in using Boneh & Durfee's attack.
+For small private exponents there are 2 main attacks - Weiner's Attack and Boneh & Durfee's attack, the first attack is simpler and uses continued fraction to efficiently find d if d is smaller than modulus n to the power of 0.25, the later attack is much more complex relying on solving the small inverse problem efficiently to find d if d is smaller the modulus n to the power of 0.285 (or 0.292...the conclusions are inconclusive), after trying to use Weiner's attack and failing I succeeded in using Boneh & Durfee's attack.

-Unfortunately I can't explain in details how this attack works because it requires a lot of preliminary knowledge but I'll add both the papers of Weiner and Boneh & Durfee about the attacks in the resources for those interested (I'll maybe add an explanation later on the small inverse problem and how it's connected), for this attack I used a sage script I found online, updated it to python 3 and changed the size of the lattice to 6 and the value of delta (the power of n) to 0.26 to guarantee that the key is found, the modified code is [linked here](assets//scripts//boneh_durfee.sage) if you want to try it yourself (link for an online sage interpreter is in the resources), by running this code we find the private key and using it to decrypt the ciphertext we get the flag:
+Unfortunately I can't explain in details how this attack works because it requires a lot of preliminary knowledge but I'll add both the papers of Weiner and Boneh & Durfee about the attacks in the resources for those interested (I'll maybe add an explanation later on the small inverse problem and how it's connected), for this attack I used a sage script I found online, updated it to python 3 and changed the size of the lattice to 6 and the value of delta (the power of n) to 0.26 to guarantee that the key is found, the modified code is [linked here](assets//scripts//buneh_durfee.sage) if you want to try it yourself (link for an online sage interpreter is in the resources), by running this code we find the private key and using it to decrypt the ciphertext we get the flag:

 ![](assets//images//bon_appetit_1.png)